-National Safe Haven Alliance Executive Director; Arizona Safe Baby Haven Foundation Executive Director, NSHA Pregnancy Crisis & Prevention Consulting Director, R.N., B.S.N, BTMC Pediatric Emergency R.N. and Banner Healthcare Safe Haven Coordinator
+National Safe Haven Alliance Executive Director; AZ Safe Baby Haven Foundation Executive Director, NSHA Pregnancy Crisis & Prevention Consulting Director, R.N., B.S.N, Pediatric Emergency R.N.

 Heather’s commitment to the Safe Baby Haven mission and raising awareness to provide an alternative to infant abandonment has led to many babies finding forever homes, and a safe place for a parent to find care and support in a heartbreaking and at times dangerous situation.
 She has shown love for her community, parents, and babies and is a gracious leader in the Safe Baby Haven realm.
 Her passion to provide safety and hope shines a light in a time of darkness, she has developed partnerships across the country to be the answer.
 Heather is also the administrator of a comprehensive training program for healthcare systems to provide best practice and subject matter expert direction in mother and infant safety and prevention.
 She is now a national speaker and a voice for the voiceless, changing the tide of fear by presenting the knowledge, answers, and resources to make an impact.

 Shannon McCloud lives in Knoxville, Tennessee.
 She is a native of Virginia and a graduate of Hollins College in Roanoke.

 Shannon served as the Executive Director of A Secret Safe Place for Newborns of Tennessee from 2004 to 2019.
 She has more than 20 years of experience in non-profit program management and has worked with numerous committees and organizations related to maternal/infant health and early childhood issues.

-She previously coordinated the Resources Mothers/Early Head Start Program at People Incorporated in Abingdon, Virginia, where her jounry to help young pregnant women and their babies began.
+She previously coordinated the Resources Mothers/Early Head Start Program at People Incorporated in Abingdon, Virginia, where her journey to help young pregnant women and their babies began.
 Shannon works as a Business Coordinator in the Haslam College of Business at the University of Tennessee.
 Shannon enjoys UT football, baking, traveling, and spending time with her family and friends.
 She and her husband are the parents of two children.